scientific-python/cookie/docs/pages/developers/style.md

 ## Pre-commit

-Scikit-HEP uses [pre-commit][] to check code style.
+Scientific Python projects often use [pre-commit][] to check code style.
 It can be installed through `brew` (macOS) or `pip` (anywhere).
 There are two modes to use it locally; you can check manually with `pre-commit run` (changes only) or `pre-commit run --all-files` (all).
 You can also run `pre-commit install` to add checks as a git pre-commit hook (which is where it gets its name).
 It's worth trying, even if you've tried and failed to set up a custom pre-commit hook before; it's quite elegant and does not add or commit the changes, it just makes the changes and allows you to check and add them.
 You can always override the hook with `-n`.

 [pre-commit]: https://pre-commit.com